Big power talks on Ukraine crisis make little progress

 France said EU leaders meeting in Brussels on Thursday could decide on sanctions against Russia if there is no "de-escalation" by then.
 Other EU countries, including Germany, are more reticent about sanctions.

-In a rare display of support for U.S. President Barack Obama, Republican leaders in the U.S. House of Representatives said they would work with the White House to address the Ukraine crisis and soon consider a $1 billion loan guarantee package for the country.

-A bill to assist Ukraine, backed by both Republicans and Democrats, is also making its way through the U.S. Senate.

-On Tuesday, Russian President Vladimir Putin defended Russia's actions in Crimea, which used to be Russian territory, and said he would use force only as a last resort.
+President Vladimir Putin on Tuesday defended Russia's actions in Crimea, which used to be Russian territory, and said he would use force only as a last resort.

-That eased market fears of armed conflict after sharp falls on Monday, although Russian shares and the rouble slipped again on Wednesday, and Ukraine's hryvnia dropped against the dollar.
+This eased market fears of a war after sharp falls on Monday, though Russian shares and the rouble slipped again on Wednesday, and Ukraine's hryvnia dropped against the dollar.

 The Pentagon will more than double the number of U.S. fighter jets on a NATO air patrol mission in the Baltics and do more training with Poland's air force as it strives to reassure allies alarmed by the crisis in Ukraine, officials in Washington said on Wednesday.

-(Additional reporting by Lina Kushch in Donetsk, Lesley Wroughton in Paris, Luke Baker and Justyna Pawlak in Brussels, Gabriel Baczynska in Moscow, and Patricia Zengerle, David Lawder and Arshad Mohammed in Washington; Writing by Giles Elgood and Peter Cooney; Editing by Sonya Hepinstall and Ken Wills)
+(Additional reporting by Lina Kushch in Donetsk, Lesley Wroughton in Paris, Luke Baker and Justyna Pawlak in Brussels and Gabriel Baczynska in Moscow; Writing by Giles Elgood; Editing by Sonya Hepinstall)